 The holidays are fast approaching, and with them, a question that has haunted me each of the past few Christmases: Will this be the year my kids stop believing in Santa?
 If they ask, how do I tell them the truth?
 And how do I tell them the true meaning of Santa, and show them what holiday magic is really all about, without crushing their tender little hearts?

 My girls are there.
 Wondering.
 Pondering.
 Is Santa real?
-How can he really get to that many homes in one day?
+How can he really get to that many homes with gifts in one day?
 How does he make all those toys?

 I know the magic of being a kid can only last so long.
 But this year, I am trying to hold on for one more moment.
-But inevitably, I will have to tell them that Santa Claus is not really one single, human with a big belly, a white beard, flying reindeer, and an arsenal of magical tools without which Christmas would not happen.
+But inevitably, I will have to tell them that Saint Nicholas is not really one single, human with a big belly, a white beard, flying reindeer, and an arsenal of magical tools without which Christmas would not happen.

 Fortunately, another magical tool—the internet—came to my rescue on this one.
 After reading this letter penned by Martha Brockenbrough written to her daughter, Lucy in 2009, I now know what to say to my kids when they ask me, “Is Santa Claus real?”

 I’ll know when I see in their eyes that it’s time to tell them the true meaning of Santa.
 And when I have to tell them, this is what I want to say.

 Martha’s letter reads: